 Whereas large boats prioritize on-ship activities, Las Vegas-style festivities and function more or less like a floating resort, small ship cruises emphasize off-ship exploration, appreciation of nature and a greater variety of active shore excursions.

 Large boats tend to deliver adequate but impersonal service — wait staff and guides will be polite but aren’t going to go the extra mile to make you feel welcome.
 On the other hand, small ship cruises to Alaska prioritize personalized service, with the crew and shore guides doing their best to help you feel comfortable and at home onboard.

 More Authentic Shore Excursions

 In contrast to chaotic, large group excursions, Alaska cruises on small ships ensure that shore excursions are intimate and memorable.
-With fewer passengers to divide attention between, tour guides are able to devote more effort towards creating a high-quality, more personal experience for guests.
+With fewer passengers to divide their attention, tour guides are able to devote more effort towards creating a high-quality, more personal experience for guests.

 Fewer passengers also means that shore excursions will be more time-efficient, enabling you to see and do more during each excursion.